-Colin is a fine art photographer who has been based in Halifax, Nova Scotia, but currently is “on the road” and (for now) based in Cochrane, Alberta.
+Colin is a fine art photographer who has been based in Halifax, Nova Scotia, but currently is “on the road” and (for now) based in Calgary, Alberta.
 His artistic practice is largely representational, but Colin also tries to reveal abstract and surreal impressions of his mind’s eye.

 Colin was born in Halifax in 1948, grew up in Montreal, and returned to Nova Scotia to attend Acadia and Dalhousie Universities.
 He taught high school history in the Halifax area for 28 years and then spent five years in leadership roles with the Nova Scotia Teachers Union.

 Fine art photography has become his passion since retirement.
 Although largely self-taught, Colin has taken courses in digital graphics at the Nova Scotia College of Art and Design.

 His prints have been exhibited at ViewPoint Gallery (including several solo exhibits), as well as at a number of other galleries.